isarandi/smplfitter/README.md

 ## The Algorithm

 SMPL(-X/+H) is a parametric body model that takes body part orientations $\theta$ and body shape vector $\beta$ as inputs and yields vertex and joint locations as outputs.
-SMPLfit approximates the **inverse operation**: it takes vertex and joint locations as inputs and yields orientations $\theta$ and shape $\beta$ as outputs.
+SMPLFitter approximates the **inverse operation**: it takes vertex and joint locations as inputs and yields orientations $\theta$ and shape $\beta$ as outputs.

 Our algorithm alternates between fitting orientations and fitting shape.
 A good result can be obtained already with 1-3 iterations.

 We illustrate the steps with the following example.
-Given the depicted RGB image, we used [Neural Localizer Fields (NLF)](https://virtualhumans.mpi-inf.mpg.de/nlf) to obtain nonparametric vertex and joint locations as follows:
+Given the depicted RGB image, we used [Neural Localizer Fields (NLF)](https://istvansarandi.com/nlf) to obtain nonparametric vertex and joint locations as follows:

 <img src="docs/_static/images/image.png" alt="on_image" width="300"/>
 <img src="docs/_static/images/on_image.png" alt="on_image" width="300"/>